FAQs

 • Follow along on Facebook or Instagram (@JTforJP)

 I’m also happy to chat with your neighborhood meeting, church group, civic club, or small business.
 Every action - and every dollar - adds up to make a big difference and keeps the campaign moving forward!
-[Donate link on home page]

 When is the election?